Carthage/Carthage/Documentation/Artifacts.md

 You are not required to commit this folder to your repository, but you may wish to, if you want to guarantee that the chosen versions of each dependency will _always_ be accessible at a later date.

-The contents of **this directory should not be modified**, as they may be overwritten by a future `carthage checkout` command.
+Unless you are [using submodules](#with-submodules), the contents of **this directory should not be modified**, as they may be overwritten by a future `carthage checkout` command.

+### With submodules

+If the `--use-submodules` flag was given when a project’s dependencies were bootstrapped, updated, or checked out, the dependencies inside `Carthage.checkout` will be available as Git submodules.
+This allows you to make changes in the dependencies, and commit and push those changes upstream.

 ## ~/.carthage/dependencies